HuntsmanCancerInstitute/MultiRepMacsChIPSeq/Readme.md

     based on three size ranges: d or the fragment size (`--size`), small local lambda (`--slocal`), and large local lambda (`--llocal`).
 Either small or local lambda may be turned off by setting the value to 0.
 Local lambda can be completely turned off by using `--nolambda`.
-If no reference control bam file is provided (not recommended), then a chromosomal mean is calculated from the ChIP fragment coverage track.
+If a reference control bam file is not provided (NOT recommended), then a chromosomal mean is calculated from the ChIP fragment coverage track.

 - Enrichment tracks